open-edge-insights/eii-tools/VideoProfiler/README.md

         },
       ```

-5. If using Video Profiler in PROD mode, make sure to set required permissions to certificates.
+5. Refer [provision/README.md](../../README.md) to provision, build and run the tool along with the EII video-streaming recipe/stack.

+6. Run the following command to see the logs:

     ```sh
-        sudo chmod -R 755 ../../build/provision/Certificates
+        docker logs -f ia_video_profiler
     ```
-    Note : This step is required everytime provisioning is done.
-    Caution: This step will make the certs insecure.
-Please do not do it on a production machine.

-6. If using VideoProfiler in DEV mode, please ensure you have commented out the variables defining the certs path and uncomment the variables initializing the certs path to empty strings in [env.sh](env.sh)

-7. Run the below command to start the Video Profiler.

-    ```sh
-        python3.6 video_profiler.py
-    ```

-8. The runtime stats of Video Profiler if enabled with export_to_csv switch can be found at [video_profiler_runtime_stats](video_profiler_runtime_stats.csv)
+7. The runtime stats of Video Profiler if enabled with export_to_csv switch can be found at [video_profiler_runtime_stats](video_profiler_runtime_stats.csv)

   > **Note:**
   > * `poll_interval` option in the VideoIngestion [config](../../VideoIngestion/config.json) sets the delay(in seconds)